 Understandably, no-one likes to think about the possibility of their child becoming critically ill.
 But if the worst did happen, it could be the case that you’d need financial support in your household, which is exactly what children’s critical illness insurance can provide.
 This kind of cover is available as part of regular (adult’s) critical illness cover; most insurers will include it in your policy at no extra charge.

-How does children’s critical illness cover work
+How children’s critical illness cover works

 If your critical illness policy includes children’s cover, in most cases it’ll be included as an additional benefit.
 It’s important to understand what this actually means – i.e. what’s covered by an additional benefit and how the policy would pay out if you needed to claim for a children’s illness.

 In a typical policy, children will be covered for the same core illnesses and conditions as adults (including things like cancer, organ failure, loss of limbs, and loss of hearing or sight – read our guide to illnesses covered by critical illnesses insurance for more detail).
 Some policies may also include some child-specific illnesses, including: